 Costs vary greatly depending on the pitch of your roof, the type of shingles you have, what condition the roof is in, and how many layers of shingles you have.
 The best way to find out the cost is to have a free roof inspection done.

 While some small jobs can be tackled by DIY homeowners, major work or a roof replacement is a pretty complex process that requires training and thus should be left to the professionals.
 Professional roofing contractors goes to through training and certification by the manufacturer of the materials in order to obtain extended manufacturer warranties.
-The manufacturer won’t offer a (or void an existing) warranty if the roof is repaired by a person that is not trained by the manufacturer.
+The manufacturer won’t offer a warranty (or may void an existing warranty) if the roof is repaired by a person that is not trained by the manufacturer.

 How Long Will My Roof Last?

 There are a lot of factors that go into how long a roof will last.
 While most roofs have a warranty, this doesn’t mean that your roof will necessarily go this long without needing to be replaced.
 Some will wear out faster due to severe weather and environmental conditions, while others could last longer.
 Most roofs, however, are designed to last between 15 and 25 years; some types of slate and metal roofs could last longer.